Hexuro/MacroTodo/README.md

 ## Installation
 **Windows** <br>
-There are as always prebuild binaries for windows on the releases page.
+There are as always prebuild binaries for Windows on the releases page.
 See how to build it yourself in the [Build Guide](#build-guide) <br>

 **Linux** <br>
-Linux is currently not officially supported.
+There are as always prebuild binaries for Linux on the releases page.
 See how to build it yourself in the [Build Guide](#build-guide) <br>

 **MacOS** <br>
 MacOS is currently not officially supported.